 A group is very like a Hopf algebra; in fact, a group object in the category of vector spaces and linear maps is a cocommutative Hopf algebra.
 You can multiply group elements and there’s a multiplicative unit; you can duplicate and delete them in equations; and you can invert them.

-It turns out that Feynman diagrams form a Hopf algebra if you poke yourself in one eye and squint.
+It turns out that Feynman diagrams form a Hopf algebra if you poke yourself in one eye and squint with the other.
 First, a cut of an oriented graph (i.e directed graph with no parallel edges) picks an upper set and a lower set of vertices such that

 - given an oriented wheel in the graph, its vertices either all belong to the upper set or all belong to the lower set, and